wheel58m/poet-tools-cs/README.md

 2. Open the project in your C# IDE of choice.
 3. Build and run the program.
 4. When prompted, enter the word you want to find a rhyme for.
-5. The program will display the rhyming syllable and a list of all the words in the CMU Pronouncing Dictionary that share that same rhyming syllable.
+5. The program will display a list of all the words in the CMU Pronouncing Dictionary that share that same rhyming syllables.

 ## Future Improvements